Vencord/Docs/src/content/docs/installing/editor-setup.md

 ---
-sidebar_position: 3
+title: Setting up your Editor
+description: Setting up your editor for Vencord development
 ---

-# Setting up your Editor

 We use Visual Studio Code to develop Vencord, and our configs and extensions are tailored to it!
 As such, we highly recommend you use VSCode.